 Teach Reading the Room Yoga Journal Teach By YJ Editor | Aug 28, 2007 Share Facebook Twitter Google Plus Pinterest Email Comments Dean Lerner’s reply: Dear Corilee, Your question shows maturity in your teaching.
 Observing and assessing the moods and conditions of students is universal among alert teachers.
 Indeed, the weather and atmosphere can affect our moods and energy levels significantly, as do other factors, such as the time of day and the season.
 Students may come to class physically tired after a day’s work, mentally fatigued, or simply feeling lazy.
 There is no set formula on how to determine the best course to take.
 A teacher’s response must be guided by analysis, experience, and intuition.
 The situation you describe—a rainy, gray day, low energy, and lethargic students—implies the need to awaken, refresh, and balance the students.
 One way to quietly settle and refresh the body and mind, and get students moving, is to begin the class with Supta Virasana (Reclining Hero Pose) and Supta Baddha Konasana (Reclining Bound Angle Pose)—and, depending on time, Matsyasana (Fish Pose)—followed by Uttanasana (Standing Forward Bend) and Adho Mukha Svanasana (Downward-Facing Dog Pose).
 The latter two poses bring a fresh supply of blood to the brain, draw the mind into the present moment, and create an alert awareness.
 Refreshed by this new perspective, your students will be ready to explore the remainder of class in whatever direction you wish to take it.
 Certified Advanced Iyengar instructor Dean Lerner is co-director of the Center for Well-being in Lemont, Pennsylvania and teaches workshop across the United States.
 He is a longtime student of B.K.S.
 Iyengar and served a four-year term as president of the Iyengar National Association of the United States.
 Known for his ability to teach yoga with clarity and precision, as well as warmth and humor, Dean has conducted teacher training classes at Feathered Pipe Ranch in Montana and other locations.
-You Might Also Like Iyengar Remembering B.K.S.
+You Might Also Like Africa Yoga Travel Africa Yoga Project: 5 Yoga Teachers from Nairobi, With Love At Yoga Journal LIVE in Colorado, we were honored to host 5 Kenyan yoga teachers with Africa Yoga Project.
+Here's what they thought of YJLIVE.
+Iyengar Remembering B.K.S.
 Iyengar: Nicki Doane + Eddie Modestini The husband and wife partners—often called "teachers' teachers"—pay their respective respects to their own guru.
-Life Meet Jaysea DeVoe: The Youngest Yogi This teen yoga teacher is taking her practice to the next level, all before she enters high school.
-Teach Celebrities Becoming Yoga Teachers for the Right Reasons Have you dreamt about teaching yoga?
-You have plenty of company—in Hollywood.
+Benefits of Meditation What Radical Compassion Means to Author and Activist Joanna Macy Environmental activist and author Joanna Macy gets into what compassion really means—and how to apply it in daily life.